 Microsoft is a major player in providing companies a HIPAA compliant cloud-hosting solution through Azure and is now taking the plunge into a HIPAA compliant communication application.
 Teams has incorporated single sign-on, two-factor authentication, access control, end-to-end encryption, and more.
 That answers the question of whether they independently HIPAA compliant.
 Luckily, they are also prepared to sign BAAs with all covered entities that they work with.
 This means that all in all, Microsoft Teams is a great choice for telehealth appointments.
 For more information on this can be found on Microsoft’s whitepaper about their HIPAA compliance: here.

-Google Hangouts Meet, or simply Meet, is an all-in-one communications hub that enables text, voice, or video chats that can be used one-on-one or in a group setting.
-Google Hangouts Meet is the enterprise package version of Google Hangouts.
+Google Meet, or simply Meet, is an all-in-one communications hub that enables text, voice, or video chats that can be used one-on-one or in a group setting.
+Google Meet is the enterprise package version of Google Hangouts which can be found as a part of Google Workspace, formerly known as G Suite.
 Just as with the free version, Meet is fully integrable with many of Google’s other products and services with an extension for easy onboarding.
-Google Hangout Meet can be a valuable part of your company’s compliance solution, especially if you are utilizing other Google services.
-Hangouts can be used in groups of up to 250 people and can even live stream to over 100,000 people.
+Google Meet can be a valuable part of your company’s compliance solution, especially if you are utilizing other Google services.
+Meet can be used in groups of up to 250 people and can even live stream to over 100,000 people.